 And then you need to figure out if the Loudness Range, Peak and RMS are too much, too little, or just right.

 Levels solves these issues by analyzing your mixes for you.
 If there’s a problem with any aspect of your mix, one of the Modules in Levels will turn from green to red to let you know.

 It’s like having a personal assistant living inside your Logic Projects.

 With Levels you can offload 6 areas of concern for your mixes.
 And Levels will only tap you on the shoulder if one of those 6 areas are a problem.

-And Levels also has a tendency of re-training our mix muscles for more thoughtful mixing:
+And Levels also has a tendency to re-train our mix muscles for more thoughtful mixing:

 - More focus on dynamics

 - More respect for peak levels on the stereo output